jero98772/DHCP/README.md

 subneting not mean something strange, just can be accsesible from outside and hosted in aws

+el cliente debe mandar peticiones de forma repetitiva

+comnication in brodcast send to all

+with 2 ports

+1 for send from the client to the server

+2 for send from the server to the client

+dhcp discover from start, it send all users

+we can use a dns hashmap

+time of leassing , is time of that device will have that address

+log for time lessing

+offer is in brodcast for all

+request for the client, asking for the parameters

+67/UDP (servidor)
+68/UDP (cliente)

 ### run server in c